 Upholding academic integrity in all assignments provides students with the opportunity to engage with the material being investigated and assert their evidence based findings.
 This behavior demonstrates the commitment to learning and preparation necessary for a successful future.
 All work you submit must represent your own ideas and effort or be cited including any material you wrote for another course; when work does not, it is academic dishonesty.
 Academic dishonesty in any form may result in failure in the course or dismissal from the Program and/or the University.

-See Boise State’s Academic Integrity page for specific behaviors to avoid.
+See Boise State’s Academic Integrity page for further information.

 Additional AssistanceQuestions or concerns about, or assistance with the Academic Integrity process can be directed to the Office of the Dean of Students.